Conditioning

 time.

-Basically we are trying to reduce the athlete's ground contact
+We are trying to reduce the athlete's ground contact

-applying force the longer it takes and time is not something that a sprinter
+applying force the longer it takes, and time is not something that a sprinter

 has plenty of during a race.